-'Digital Illustration Techniques' introduces the student to a variety of digital processes in illustration through the exploration of various digital illustration methods that inform the development of images with digital software such as Adobe Photoshop and Illustrator.
+This module introduces the student to a variety of digital processes in illustration through the exploration of various digital illustration methods that inform the development of images with digital software such as Adobe Photoshop and Illustrator.
 The diverse application of digital software and the integration of Photoshop and Illustrator outcomes is explored.

-Experimental illustration (IL 204)
+Sculptural illustration (IL 204)

-Experimental Illustration introduces students to investigate exploratory processes in illustration and places an emphasis on the implementation of traditional materials and alternative processes.
-This module encourages students to investigate unconventional modes of image generation.
+Sculptural Illustration invites students to investigate exploratory processes in illustration and places an emphasis on the implementation of traditional materials and alternative processes in a three-dimensional context.
+This module encourages students to investigate unconventional modes of image generation and apply them to the surface of their sculptural object.